Nathan-Lantieri-City-Council/nathanlantieri.github.io/platform.md

 ### Ensuring Transparency and Accessibility in Local Government:

 * Push for greater transparency regarding **impacts of public participation** on city **decision-making** processes
+* **Redesign the Champlain Parkway** to reduce environmental and societal impacts of the current design
+* Focus on a participation model that **meets people where they are**
 * Create pathway introduction of **ballot items through direct referendum**
 * Require public vote on sale of large **public assets**
 * **Restore power to NPAs**, increasing funding and decision-making ability